Growth hormone therapy: Recombinant human growth hormone (rHGH)

 It was the ethical questions that were new.
-Is GH not a wise use of finite healthcare resources, or is the physician's primary responsibility to the patient?
-If GH is given to most extremely short children to make them taller, will the definition of “extremely short” simply rise, negating the expected social benefit?
-If GH is given to short children whose parents can afford it, will shortness become a permanent mark of lower social origins?
-More of these issues are outlined in the ethics section.
 Whole meetings were devoted to these questions; pediatric endocrinology had become a specialty with its own bioethics issues.

 Despite the price, the 1990s became an era of experimentation to see what else growth hormone could help.
 The medical literature of the decade contains hundreds of reports of small trials of GH use in nearly every type of growth failure and shortness imaginable.
 In most cases, the growth responses were modest.
 For conditions with a large enough potential market, more rigorous trials were sponsored by pharmaceutical companies that were making growth hormone to achieve approval to market for those specific indications.
-Turner syndrome and chronic kidney failure were the first of these “nonGH-deficient causes of shortness” to receive FDA approval for GH treatment, and Prader-Willi syndrome and intrauterine growth retardation followed.
+Turner syndrome and chronic kidney failure were the first of these "nonGH-deficient causes of shortness" to receive FDA approval for GH treatment, and Prader–Willi syndrome and intrauterine growth retardation followed.
 Similar expansion of use occurred in Europe.

 One obvious potential market was adult GH deficiency.
 By the mid-1990s, several GH companies had sponsored or publicized research into the quality of life of adults with severe GH deficiency.
 Most were people having been treated with GH in childhood for severe deficiency.
-Although the injections are painless, many of them had been happy to leave injections behind as they reached final heights in the low-normal range.
+Many of them stopped injections as they reached their final heights in the low-normal range.
 However, as adults in their 30s and 40s, these people, who had been children with growth hormone deficiency, were now adults with growth hormone deficiency and had more than their share of common adult problems: reduced physical, mental, and social energy, excess adipose and diminished muscle, diminished libido, poor bone density, higher cholesterol levels, and higher rates of cardiovascular disease.
 Research trials soon confirmed that a few months of GH could improve nearly all of these parameters.
 However, despite marketing efforts, most GH-deficient adults remain untreated.

 Though GH use was slow to be accepted among adults with GH deficiency, similar research to see if GH treatment could slow or reverse some of the similar effects of aging attracted much public interest.
 The most publicized trial was reported by Daniel Rudman in 1990.
 As with other types of hormone supplementation for aging (testosterone, estrogen, DHEA), confirmation of benefit and accurate understanding of risks has been only slowly evolving.